eddyallard/pomodoro/README.md

-# pomodoro-extension
+# pomodoro
-A browser extension to help you get work done
+An app to help you get work done